Which Countertops are the Most Durable?

 Concrete countertops come with various pros and cons, depending on how they’re manufactured.
 Make sure your concrete surfaces have been cured before arriving for installation.
 Otherwise, this process could take weeks.
 You’ll also want to make sure your concrete has been sealed or it may be susceptible to water damage and staining.
 Finally, cracking is also a concern, so make sure your concrete is reinforced with rebar, wire, or nylon and stainless steel mesh.

 With its soft, dark appearance, soapstone has become a popular countertop material.
 It’s also one of the more durable materials, non-porous and resistant to stains and bacteria.
 While it’s a softer stone, like marble, it contains quartz, which strengthens it.
 Still, it may be dented more easily than other stone surfaces.

 Eco-friendly and eye-catching, crushed glass countertops are created when recycled glass is set in either acrylic or cement, which both produce different styles.
 You may be surprised to learn that these countertops are more durable than other acrylic blends and other solid surface countertops.
 They won’t chip or scratch, they’re heat resistant, and their dazzling appearance doesn’t fade.
 However, they can crack, and if they’re set in acrylic, they’re susceptible to acids found in some foods and cleaning products.

 Although not number one on our list, granite is still one of the most durable kitchen countertops available.
 It resists cracks and chips.
-It’s also stain resistant if you apply sealer.
+It’s also stain-resistant if you apply a sealer.
 As with our marble, we use a 15-year commercial grade sealer for extra protection.
 Granite countertops are slightly more susceptible to chipping than quartz, but small damage can often be polished away.